ubleipzig/marctools/README.md

 Converts MARC to JSON.
 This is (between 4 to 8 times) slower than `yaz-marcdump -i marc -o json`, but offers a bit more flexibility in the output format, e.g. filtering tags or the leader.
-The output format is minimalistic.
-It keeps all the information (including order) from MARC, but tries to be as brief as possible (there are e.g. no explicit *subfield* keys and fields are use only once as keys).
+Also, the output format is more minimalistic.
+It keeps all the information (including order) from MARC, but tries to be as brief as possible (there are e.g. no explicit *subfield* keys and fields are used only once as keys - [example](https://gist.github.com/miku/1313caaf50d685818a44)).

     $ marctojson
     Usage of marctojson: